 - Woofer (Driver)

-As I have told above, the size of driver decides the type of field in a monitor.
-Near-field drivers are generally small in size – 3″ to 6.5″.
-In near-field monitors, the field falls under 3″-5″, which is a quite good distance for desktop placement.
+As I have told above, the size of the driver decides the type of field in a monitor.
+Like near-field drivers are generally comes in small size from 3″ to 8″.
+In near-field monitors, the “active field” falls under 3-5 feet.
+This distance is identical for desktop placement.

-Now let us see a couple of advantages of near field monitors.
+Now let us see some advantages of near field monitors.

 Every authority in the recording field said that near-field monitors are ideal for song mixing.
 Do you know why?